jburzynski/TypeGenDocs/source/cli.rst

 ====================================== =================== ====================================== ===================
 Parameter                              Type                Default value                          Description
 ====================================== =================== ====================================== ===================
+addFilesToProject                      boolean             false                                  **Only for .NET Framework apps (not .NET Core)**.
+Whether to add the generated TypeScript files to the project file (\*.csproj)

 assemblies                             string[]            []                                     An array of paths to assembly files to generate TypeScript sources from.
 If null or empty, the default strategy for finding an assembly will be used. **Note:** the order of assemblies also determines the order of reading any custom converters.

-generationSpecs (*)                    string[]            []                                     An array of generation specs to be used for file generation.
-See the (*) explanation below regarding ways in which class names can be specified.

 **(DEPR.)** assemblyPath               string              null                                   The path to the assembly file with C# types to generate TypeScript sources for.
 If null or empty, the default strategy for finding an assembly will be used.

-fileNameConverters (*)                 string[]            ["PascalCaseToKebabCaseConverter"]     Converter chain used for converting C# type names to TypeScript file names.
-See the (*) explanation below regarding ways in which class names can be specified.

-typeNameConverters (*)                 string[]            []                                     Converter chain used for converting C# type names to TypeScript type names.
-See the (*) explanation below regarding ways in which class names can be specified.

-propertyNameConverters (*)             string[]            ["PascalCaseToCamelCaseConverter"]     Converter chain used for converting C# property/field names to TypeScript property names.
-See the (*) explanation below regarding ways in which class names can be specified.

-enumValueNameConverters (*)            string[]            []                                     Converter chain used for converting C# enum value names to TypeScript enum value names.
-See the (*) explanation below regarding ways in which class names can be specified.

-enumStringInitializersConverters (*)   string[]            []                                     Converter chain used for converting C# enum value names to TypeScript enum string initializers.
-See the (*) explanation below regarding ways in which class names can be specified.

-externalAssemblyPaths                  string[]            []                                     An array of paths to external assemblies.
-These paths are searched (recursively) for any assembly references that cannot be automatically resolved.
-NuGet package folders (global + machine-wide and project fallback) are searched by default.

-typeScriptFileExtension                string              "ts"                                   File extension for the generated TypeScript files

-tabLength                              number              4                                      The number of spaces per tab in the generated TypeScript files

-useTabCharacter                        boolean             false                                  Whether to use the tab character instead or multiple spaces

-explicitPublicAccessor                 boolean             false                                  Whether to use explicit *public* accessor in the generated TypeScript class files

-singleQuotes                           boolean             false                                  Whether to use single quotes for string literals in the generated TypeScript files

-addFilesToProject                      boolean             false                                  **Only for .NET Framework apps (not .NET Core)**.
-Whether to add the generated TypeScript files to the project file (\*.csproj)
+buildProject                           boolean             false                                  Whether to build the project before performing file generation

-outputPath                             string              ""                                     Output path for generated files, relative to the project folder.

 clearOutputDirectory                   boolean             false                                  Whether to clear the output directory before generating new files (removing all files and recursively removing all subdirectories in the output directory)